conan-io/docs/reference/commands.rst

 	$ conan export [--path PATH] user/channel

-Export a conanfile located in the specified path under an user_name/channel specified.
+Export a conanfile located in the specified path, under the specified user_name/channel.
-By default, the path is the current directory and the channel is ``testing``
+By default, the path is the current directory and the channel is ``testing``.

 **Examples**

-Export a conanfile.py from the current directory under ``fenix/testing`` user:
+Export a conanfile.py from the current directory, under the ``fenix/testing`` user:

 .. code-block:: bash

 	$ conan export fenix

-Export a conanfile.py from any folder directory under ``fenix/stable`` user:
+Export a conanfile.py from any folder directory, under the ``fenix/stable`` user:

 .. code-block:: bash